cs2113-s25/cs2113-s25.github.io/syllabus.md

 ### Expected time commitment
 The GW standard is that one credit hour corresponds to *a minimum* of 50 minutes of instruction plus 100 minutes of independent learning (e.g., homework and exam prep) per week.
 This is a 3 credit course, thus you should expect to spend 2.5-3 hours in class and 50 minutes in lab, **plus four to five hours of independent learning per week, which may include completing programming assignments.**

 The amount of time you spend per week may be more or less, depending on the topic and the current assignments, but you should set aside time to complete your work for this class, both during lecture and out.

-### Programming Expectations

 The course will be **extremely programming-intensive**.
-You should be prepared to spend most of your out-of-class and in-class time writing and designing software.

-Having completed the pre-reqs, you are expected to submit well-written code:

-- Write legible, well-documented code.
-- Be able to describe and answer questions about your code when prompted.
-- Commit your changes incrementally to git, whether in the same day/coding session, or across days.
-Your git commit history must show evidence that you worked on your code meaningfully over time (as opposed to just checking in large blocks of code).
-We recommend students commit after they pass a new test case.

 ## Grading